Belfield on the map

 Belfield falls within the more deprived areas of England according to the 2025 Index of Multiple Deprivation.
 Employment opportunities can be more limited and household incomes tend to sit below the national average.
 Investment in local services and regeneration continues to support the community.

 Belfield records relatively low levels of reported crime compared to national averages.
-Drugs is the most commonly logged offence type, though overall numbers remain modest.
+Violence & sexual offences is the most commonly logged offence type, though overall numbers remain modest.
 The area is generally considered a safe and settled town with a strong sense of community.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.